Colossal red granite statue of Amenhotep III: Discovery

 The broken statue was discovered in the temple enclosure of Mut at Karnak by Giovanni Battista Belzoni and Henry William Beechey in 1817.
 The head was found in front of the temple of Khonsupakhered.
 After being uncovered, the head needed to be moved to Luxor on the Nile for transport upriver to Alexandria and thence to London.
 Moving the head was not easy: it took eight days to transport it the single mile (1.6 km) to Luxor.
 Belzoni does not mention the exact location where the arm was found, though it is assumed to have been found with the head.

 The head was stored for a period in the house of a Signor Rossi in Cairo:

-One evening Salt took him [a Captain FitzClarence] to call on Signor Rossi, where he had deposited some interesting items brought from the neighbourhood of Thebes, including a head of "Orus", "10 feet from the top of the mitre to the chin, having a band at the bottom part of it not unlike a turban ... made of red granite ... and in a very fine state of preservation ... an arm 18 feet long of the same statue with the fist clenched."
+One evening, Salt took him [a Captain FitzClarence] to call on Signor Rossi, where he had deposited some interesting items brought from the neighbourhood of Thebes, including a head of "Orus", "10 feet from the top of the mitre to the chin, having a band at the bottom part of it not unlike a turban ... made of red granite ... and in a very fine state of preservation ... an arm 18 feet long of the same statue with the fist clenched."

 The head

-The head is 2.90m high, and is depicted wearing the pschent, the double crown of Upper and Lower Egypt.
+The head is 2.9 meters high, and is depicted wearing the pschent, the double crown of Upper and Lower Egypt.
 The British Museum has been in possession of the head since acquiring it from Henry Salt in 1823.
 It has the reference number EA 15 and is displayed in Room 4 of the Museum.